HodgesGenomicsLab/ATAC-STARR-seq/README.md

 ```
 fastq_processing.slrm
 ```
-We estimate library complexity using the preseq package and determine the distribution of insert size using Picard.
-(Supplementary Figure 1A, Supplementary Figure 2B,C)
+We estimate library complexity using the preseq package and determine the distribution of insert size using Picard: (Supplementary Figure 1A, Supplementary Figure 2B,C)
 ```
 complexity+InsertSize.slrm
 complexity+InsertSize.Rmd